 Your application is valid for one calendar year (January-December).
 If you move please notify us as soon as possible.

 How may you send your FPCA to the Early Voting Clerk?

 Hard copy by regular mail, Attn: Early Voting Clerk, 500 E. San Antonio Ave., Suite #314, El Paso, Texas 79901

 Common or contract carrier

 Fax (915) 546-2220.
-NEW LAW: Pursuant to Texas Election Code 84.007, an FPCA submitted via fax only must also be submitted by mail and received at our office no later than the fourth business day after the FPCA is sent via fax only.
+An FPCA submitted via fax only must also be submitted by mail and received at our office no later than the 4th business day after the FPCA is sent via fax only

 If military voter (or spouse or dependent) in hostile fire pay/imminent danger pay/combat zone, your voted ballot may be faxed using authorized channels to (915) 546-2220.

 The Early Voting Clerk must receive your voted ballot no later than 7:00 p.m.
 Election Day or by the 6th day after Election Day if your ballot is submitted from outside the United States.

 Track the progress of your FPCA and ballot?